Nimble85/SSDevOps-Demo1-StoreProject/README.md

 # GameStore Project

 ## About project
-This project is an exempe of creating environment for deploying of GameStore web application.
+This project is an example of creating environment for deploying of GameStore web application.
 GameStore is an ASP.NET Web Forms application for accessing a game catalog.
 The functionality of the GameStore is restricted by following operations: browse the catalog, create, edit and delete entries in the catalog placed in the MS SQL DB.

 ## Goals
-Automate the process of creating deploymen environment (as idempotent operation) with following tools: Windows 2016 server, SQL EXPRESS server, IIS server.
+Automate the process of creating deployment environment (as idempotent operation) with following tools: Windows 2016 server, SQL Server 2017 Express, IIS Web-Server.
 This infrastructure should provide verification of the functionality and build process of the web application (Store).

 ## Tools